xavierleroy/coq2html/README.md

 ## Overview

-This is a fork of coq2html

-Rocqnavi is an HTML documentation generator for Rocq source files.
-It is an alternative to the standard coqdoc documentation generator distributed along with Rocq.
-The major feature of rocqnavi is its ability to fold proof scripts: in the generated HTML, proof scripts are initially hidden, but can be revealed one by one by clicking on the "Proof" keyword.
-Here is an example of [folding in action](https://compcert.org/doc/html/compcert.common.Memory.html#Mem.valid_access_dec).
+Rocqnavi is a fork of [coq2html](https://github.com/xavierleroy/coq2html).
+It generates HTML documentation from Rocq files.
+Proof scripts are hidden by default but can be revealed by clicking ([folding in action](https://compcert.org/doc/html/compcert.common.Memory.html#Mem.valid_access_dec)).

+The initial motivation for this fork it to provide a documentation tool for [MathComp-Analysis](https://github.com/math-comp/analysis).

-**Compatibility:** to produce cross-references, rocqnavi reads `.glob` files produced by Rocq.
-The format of those files sometimes changes between major releases of Rocq, thus breaking rocqnavi.
-The current version of rocqnavi is believed to be compatible with Coq 8.6 to Rocq 9.0.
+**Warning:** To produce cross-references, rocqnavi reads `.glob` files produced by Rocq.
+Inaccuracies in `.glob` files sometimes cause rendering issues (examples: [Rocq issue 18516](https://github.com/rocq-prover/rocq/issues/18516), [coq-elpi issue 575](https://github.com/LPCIC/coq-elpi/issues/575)).
+The format of `.glob` files is [documented](https://github.com/coq/coq/blob/master/interp/dumpglob.mli). `.glob` files exists since Coq 7.3 (2002-05) but their format has been changing silently between major releases of Coq; it was first documented officially in 2021.

 This fork extends coq2html with:
-* generation of indexes (like coqdoc)
+* generation of indexes (like `coqdoc`)
-* clickable notations (like coqdoc)
+* clickable notations (like `coqdoc`)
 * an option `-Q <dir> <coqdir>`
 * Markdown and LaTeX notations in comments
 * darkmode
 * a sidebar that displays the modules tree
 * design for mobile phone (wip)

-The motivation for this fork it to provide a better documentation tool for [MathComp-Analysis](https://github.com/math-comp/analysis) which so far has been relying on a fragile combination of coqdoc and sed scripts.

-**History:** coq2html was developed and originally distributed as part of the [CompCert](https://compcert.org/) project when it became clear that the coqdoc of the time was not able to format the CompCert Rocq sources the desired way.
-This is the release of coq2html as a stand-alone tool, independent from CompCert.

-**Compatibility:** to produce cross-references, rocqnavi reads `.glob` files produced by `coqc`.
-Their format is documented in [documented](https://github.com/coq/coq/blob/master/interp/dumpglob.mli).  `.glob` files exists since Coq 7.3 (2002-05) but their format has been changing silently between major releases of Coq; it was first documented officially in 2021.
-For this reason, rocqnavi has long been only believed to be compatible with Coq 8.6 to 8.13.

 ### Examples of documentation generated using this fork of coq2hml: